gjoyce42/Technical_Writing/Author_Tutorial.md

 * To complete a lesson in markdown, you will need internet access and your favorite web browser
 * ***A laptop or desktop is highly recommended***
 * A markdown editing client is recommended
-	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io) whic
+	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io)
 	- This lesson was created with [StackEdit](https://stackedit.io) which is free and easy to use
-	- For other options, check [this page from Slant](https://www.slant.co/search?query=markdown%20editors) for options specific to your operating system.
+	- Check [Slant.co](https://www.slant.co/search?query=markdown%20editors) for options specific to your operating system
 * Growth mindset!

 ## Overview